Mark Breman, author and professional crossword compiler, has been speaking with the BBC about creating the world’s hardest crossed.

 Breman, a client of author PR agency Palamedes PR, was chatting with present Georgey Spanswick on popular evening show Georgey Tonight, which is broadcast on all 40 regional BBC radio networks.

 He explained how he came to devise the fiendish 64-clue grid, which is said to be 100 times harder than the usual cryptic crosswords found in the UK’s national newspapers and is considered so challenging that even professional crossword compilers reckon it will take two years to crack.

 His interview rounded off a fantastic week of media exposure, including news stories about the hardest crossword in the print and online editions of the Daily Mail, Daily Mirror and Daily Telegraph, as well as on MSN.
 Much of this publicity can be found elsewhere on our Latest Publicity pages.

-Find out more about our book PR services on our website and plenty of other information about Palamedes PR on our FAQ page.
-Alternatively, if you’d like to discuss a project with us, then you can speak to our author PR team at any time during working hours by contacting them HERE.
+Find out more about our guaranteed book PR services or visit our FAQ page.
+Alternatively, if you’d like to discuss a project with us, then you can contact our author PR team at any time during working hours.